Korowai people

 The Korowai, also called the Kolufo, live in southeastern Papua in the Indonesian provinces of South Papua and Highland Papua.
 Their tribal area is split by the borders of Boven Digoel Regency, Mappi Regency, Asmat Regency, Pegunungan Bintang Regency, and Yahukimo Regency.
-They number about 4000 to 4400 people.
+They number about 4,000 to 4,400 people.

 Etymology

-The Korowai call themselves Klufo-fyumanop or Kolufo-yanop, from the word Kolufo (variations: Klufwo, Klufo, Karufo), meaning "people", and fyumanop, meaning "walking on leg bone", to distinguish themselves from the Citak and the Auyu that use boats to travel.
+The Korowai call themselves Klufo-fyumanop or Kolufo-yanop, from the word kolufo (variations: klufwo, klufo, karufo), meaning 'people', and fyumanop, meaning 'walking on leg bone', to distinguish themselves from the Citak and the Awyu that use boats to travel.

 Language

 The Korowai language belongs to the Awyu–Dumut family (southeastern Papua) and is part of the Trans–New Guinea phylum.
 A dictionary and grammar book have been produced by a Dutch missionary linguist.